This post may contain affiliate links.

 - Preservatives: these help to prevent the growth of bacteria and mold in a product.
 Phenoxyethanol is a preservative often used in TRESemmé products

-So, Are TRESemmé’s Ingredients Safe?
+So, are TRESemmé’s ingredients safe?
 The ingredients in TRESemmé’s shampoos and conditioners are generally considered safe.
-However, there is some controversy surrounding a few.
+However, there is some controversy surrounding a few, namely preservatives and sulfates.

 The first ingredient that puts TRESemmé on a lot of people’s “To Avoid” list is silicone.
 Silicones are responsible for giving hair that silky feeling and can help to reduce frizz.
 However, they can also build up on the hair over time and be difficult to wash out.
 This can lead to dull, lifeless hair.

 While silicone is generally harmless to the body, it can cause issues depending on your hair type.
 For one, locking moisture out over time may dry out your hair.
 Another problem is that, especially if the silicone is non-soluble, it will build up on the hair and scalp, weighing down the hair and irritating the scalp.
-This has made silicone a no-go in the curly hair community and it’s also fallen out of favor with most beauty gurus.
+This has made silicone a no-go in the curly hair community.

 Ingredients In TRESemmé Products That Are Bad For The Hair